-Your hot water heater is probably the most underrated system in your home.
-Seriously – without your water heater, you couldn’t have any of these luxuries:
+The water heater is probably the most underestimated system in your home.
+Think about it – without a water heater, you couldn’t have any of these luxuries:

 - Disinfected dishes